I’m excited to present my latest crochet pattern and kit – this handsome waffle stitch dishcloth.

 About the dishcloth pattern

-I designed this dishcloth pattern from scratch to be thick and have modern look.
+I designed this dishcloth pattern from scratch to be thick and have a modern look.
 The waffle stitch pattern is double-sided and easier than you might think to create.

 The pattern includes a neat edging and optional hanging loop – features often missing from other dishcloth patterns.